Renewing with Color

 For some of us in cold climates, settling into a routine in the winter months can be a challenge .
 Projects that need addressing may include organization, cleaning and possibly changing tired color schemes and preparation for the holidays.
 Motivation can be an issue, but once I get started, and envision the outcome, life is good, and I can complete projects.

 DIY might seem overwhelming at first glance if you have never done the work yourself.
 I approach one room at a time to ensure manageable results, and to avoid burnout.
 I also make it my goal complete each room I start before I start another.
 I have discovered that the energy fueled by one successful activity usually paves its way to the next.

 Life while doing this work becomes more interesting than just planning for my own enjoyment.
 I imagine myself serving a large Italian feast at the table, and how I would like that to look.
-Then when the weather is inclement, I search for ideas and pictures online to stir up my creativity.
+Then when the weather is inclement, I search for ideas, recipes and pictures online to stir up my creativity.

 Rather than pattern rooms exactly as I find them in magazines or articles online in Pinterest, I think about how to make the room a unique expression of interests, such as the sea, or Americana as one of my current guest rooms display.
 Before I shop, I set my mind on that theme, and it helps me keep my eye on that as I look through stores and gather accessories.

 When I am shopping, I don't limit myself to a specific number of accessories, but I do make sure that I don't purchase things that are unreturnable, in case the size is wrong or they don't match the color shades already present in the décor.

 Here are a few great tips to motivate yourself for future interior design change: